While, normally, our overnight adventures include camping, glamping, or other forms of roughing it, we enjoy a bit of luxury now and then too.

 The next day we went cross-country skiing.

-We stopped by the rental shop again to pick up our equipment and a map and headed out the front door to one of the beginner ski trails.
+We stopped by the rental shop again to pick up our equipment, grabbed a map, and headed out the front door to one of the beginner ski trails.

 How Pet Friendly is the Suncadia Resort?